 For senior adults, he assesses for dementia, depression, safety, independent living, and substance and alcohol abuse challenges.

-Dr. Minter has provided evaluations for other psychologists and counselors, for psychiatrists, neurologists, pediatricians, and primary care physicians.
+Dr. Minter has provided evaluations for other psychologists and counselors, for psychiatrists, neurologists, pediatricians, surgeons, and primary care physicians.
 He has also performed assessments for the State of Florida's Department of Disability Determinations, Vocational Rehabilitation Department, Public Defender's Office, and Department of Juvenile Justice.

 Psychotherapy is the process of helping individuals improve their mental health and general life functioning.
 It is sometimes called just "therapy" or "counseling" or even "life-coaching."